Derived localisation of algebras and modules: Derived localisation of modules

 We can in fact elevate \autoref{thm:dwyer} further to show that not only is the localisation of $A$ in $A$--modules a dg algebra up to quasi-isomorphism, but the universal map from this localisation to an $S$--inverting dg algebra, which is a priori only a map of modules, is up to homotopy a map of dg algebras, in a precise sense.

 \begin{lemma} Let $C\in \derunderalg{A}$ be $S$--inverting.
 Then there exists a map $L_S^{\amod}(A)\to C$ in $\derunderalg{A}$. \end{lemma}

-\begin{proof} We may assume $A\cof L_S^{\amod}(A)$ is a cofibrant dg $A$--algebra by replacing if necessary.
+\begin{proof} We may assume $A\cof L_S^{\amod}(A)$ is a cofibrant, in fact cell, dg $A$--algebra by replacing if necessary.
 Since $A$ is assumed to be cofibrant, then we may also assume that $L_S^{\amod}(A)$ is also cofibrant as a right $A$--module.
+To see this note that it can be seen directly, using the fact that $A$ is a cofibrant $k$--module, that a cell dg $A$--algebra can be built as a right $A$--module by attaching cells in $\modcat{A^\op}$; indeed the $k$--cofibrancy of $A$ means that the underlying right $A$--module of a cell dg $A$--algebra is free.

 Let $C$ be an $S$--inverting dg $A$--algebra which again, without loss of generality, we assume is cofibrant.